-Immediate crisis intervention at the site of the incident (N.A. during Covid-19 outbreak) or online.
+Immediate crisis intervention at the site of the incident (only available again from 1 October 2021).

 - Crisis intervention available in the Helderberg area, Somerset West, Strand, Gordons Bay and Stellenbosch.

 Some EXAMPLES of behaviour showing a person is in need of crisis intervention:

 - Aggressive, irritable or irrational behaviour quickly becoming worse.
 Onlookers may describe the behaviour as weird and find it very upsetting.

 - Anxiety spiraling out of control.
 For instance, getting rapidly worse or experiencing physical symptoms.
 Examples of these may include, rapid breathing, fast heart rate, difficulty breathing.

 - Additionally the person may become more difficult to cope with.